Shuffle/Shuffle-docs/docs/terms_of_service.md

 Customer shall defend, indemnify, and hold harmless Shuffle and each of the Shuffle Associates (as defined below) against any “Indemnified Claim,” meaning any third party claim, suit, or proceeding arising out of or related to Customer's alleged or actual use of, misuse of, or failure to use the System, including without limitation: (a) claims by Users or by Customer's employees, as well as by Customer’s own customers; (b) claims related to unauthorized disclosure or exposure of personally identifiable information or other private information, including Customer Data; (c) claims related to infringement or violation of a copyright, trademark, trade secret, or privacy or confidentiality right by written material, images, logos or other content uploaded to the System through Customer’s account, including without limitation by Customer Data; and (d) claims that use of the System through Customer’s account harasses, defames, or defrauds a third party or violates the CAN-Spam Act of 2003 or any other law or restriction on electronic advertising.
 Indemnified Claims include, without limitation, claims arising out of or related to Shuffle’s negligence.
 Customer’s obligations set forth in this Article 9 include retention and payment of attorneys and payment of court costs, as well as settlement at Customer’s expense and payment of judgments.
 Shuffle will have the right, not to be exercised unreasonably, to reject any settlement or compromise that requires that it admit wrongdoing or liability or subjects it to any ongoing affirmative obligations.
 (The “Shuffle Associates” are Shuffle’s officers, partners, directors, shareholders, parents, subsidiaries, agents, successors, and assigns.)

 ## Limitation of Liability

+Each Party (Shuffle and the Customer) shall be liable for any damage caused to the other Party resulting directly from a fault on its part but may not under any circumstances be held liable, regardless of the type of liability action taken, even if the Party has been informed of their possible occurrence, unless otherwise required by law, for any damage that is indirect and/or sometimes qualified as incidental, special, whether tangible or intangible, consequential or otherwise.
+In any event, the financial liability of each Party, all claims and all losses combined, shall be capped at the amount of three times the price paid by the Client over the Contract duration.

 1. Dollar Cap.
 VENDOR’S LIABILITY ARISING OUT OF OR RELATED TO THIS AGREEMENT WILL NOT EXCEED THE AMOUNT OF THE FEES ACTUALLY PAID BY CUSTOMER TO SHUFFLE IN A PERIOD OF TWELVE MONTHS IMMEDIATELY PRECEDING THE DATE ON WHICH CUSTOMER PRESENTS A CLAIM TO SHUFFLE WITH RESPECT TO SHUFFLE’S BREACH OF SHUFFLE’S OBLIGATIONS UNDER THIS AGREEMENT.

 2. Exclusion of Consequential Damages.
 IN NO EVENT WILL SHUFFLE BE LIABLE TO CUSTOMER FOR ANY CONSEQUENTIAL, INDIRECT, SPECIAL, INCIDENTAL, OR PUNITIVE DAMAGES ARISING OUT OF OR RELATED TO THIS AGREEMENT.